priyamtejaswin/c00lHaX/trees.md

 Given a training set with $m$ points, you sample a subset of the data -- say $n$ points -- at random *with replacement* $k$ different times into $k$ different bags.
 This is the **Bootstraping** part.
 If $n = m$, then around 60% of unique points from the original set should be present in every bag -- rest can be repeated.
 60% comes from $1 - \frac{1}{e}$

 We now fit a tree on every bag to get a $k$ different models.
 For regression, we take the average of all model predictions.
 For classification, we take the majority vote across the models.
 This is the **Aggregation** part.

+The reduction in variance comes from the **Boostrap** process.
+The with-replacement sampling creates *different* datasets since only a part of the original dataset is repeated in every bag.
+Hence, the trees you train will be un-correlated.
+Individual trees will be sensitive to the noise in their data, but the averaged predictions will have less variance than a single tree.

+# Random Forests.
+After bagging, in the RF algorithm, every split is made from a **random subset** of features.
+This is done to further de-correlate the trees.
+For classification problems, the suggested number is $\sqrt{p}$.
+For regression, it's $p/3$.
+Here $p$ is the original number of features in the dataset.